 The application deadline for students seeking funding (in the form of a graduate assistantship)is January 5 of the preceding year for fall admission and October 1 for spring admission.
-NOTE: The materials must also be accompanied by a letter of interest (a) indicating that they wish to be considered for an assistantship, and (b) elaborating why they feel they would be a good candidate for an assistantship.
+NOTE: The materials must also be accompanied by a letter of interest (a) indicating that they wish to be considered for an assistantship, and (b) discussing why they feel that they would be a good candidate for an assistantship.

 Applicants must submit to the Graduate Admissions Office:

-• a formal graduate application;
+- a formal graduate

-- three references (preferably from former instructors, and in sociology, if possible) in the form of a discursive letter of recommendation and completion of the ;
+- three references (preferably from former instructors, and in sociology, if possible) in the form of a discursive letter of recommendation and completion of the

 - Discuss your professional or occupational objectives and how you envision the department’s program fitting into those objectives.

 Acceptance into the Program

+The Department of Sociology will formally notify students of their recommendation regarding acceptance into the program, specifically whether the student was accepted unconditionally, accepted with special conditions, or not accepted.
 If accepted, students are asked to notify the Department of their plans, specifically if they plan to attend or decline admission, or if they wish to defer their admission (up to one year).